awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-event-structure.md

 **`body` \(read/write\)**
 The body of the HTTP request\.
 The `body` structure can contain the following fields:
 **`inputTruncated` \(read\-only\)**
 A Boolean flag that indicates whether the body was truncated by Lambda@Edge\.
-For more information, see [Size quotas on request body with the include body option](lambda-requirements-limits.md#lambda-at-the-edge-body-size-limits-lambda-at-edge)\.
+For more information, see [Restrictions on the request body with the include body option](edge-functions-restrictions.md#lambda-at-edge-restrictions-request-body)\.
 **`action` \(read/write\)**
 The action that you intend to take with the body\.
 The options for `action` are the following:
 + `read-only:` This is the default\.
 When returning the response from the Lambda function, if `action` is read\-only, Lambda@Edge ignores any changes to `encoding` or `data`\.